Internal Company OSHA Enforcement & Accountability

 - Penalties/Punishment for continued offenses such as docked hours, or even termination of employment.

 - Be CONSISTENT with these procedures so all of your employees get the clear message.

 We understand how difficult and challenging it can be to enforce safety rules, and how costly it can be to lose and then replace valuable employees who don’t follow safety rules, but the costs of failing to do so are just to big to ignore.
 This includes serious injuries, potential fatalities as well as major OSHA fines and penalties if you get inspected.

-Also never forget that these guidelines are your company’s only plausible defense to potential OSHA citations, and even civil or criminal liability if an employee is seriously injured or killed on the job.
+Also never forget that following and managing these safety enforcement guidelines are a strong defense to potential OSHA citations, and even civil or criminal liability if an employee is seriously injured or killed on the job.

 In other words, employers have the right to claim employee “misconduct” in these cases, and avoid all of these liabilities but only if consistent accountability & training records can be documented (and you’re actually managing a functioning safety program).